Plant & Refinery Explosion Attorneys

 Post-Traumatic Stress Disorder

 Post-Traumatic Stress Disorder (PTSD) is most often referred to in regards to soldiers returning from war, but it has long since been known that those who undergo a traumatic accident—such as an explosion—can experience it as well.
-This can leave victims to re-live the trauma over and over again, feel numb to their surroundings, or be "hyper-alert."
+This can leave victims to re-live the trauma over and over again, feeling numb to their surroundings, or be "hyper-alert."

 When a plant explodes or begins to burn, it causes plumes of smoke to rise into the air and then settle into the low-lying areas surrounding the facility.
 Inhalation of this smoke is highly dangerous to victims.
 Not only can it cause immediate symptoms, such as coughing and shortness of breath, but it can cause long-term effects as well, such as damage to the small airways.